 Not the greatest airline in the world, but they have 1.7 million flights a year.
 (Can you tell I'm a bit of a plane spotter?)

 Well I don't know exactly why Europe banned PAL (Philippine Airlines) but on the matter of safety I think PAL isn't really bad for a flag carrier.
 PAL never had such major plane crash in its 70 or so year of flying. sure, there were crashes especially in the early years of operation but when it entered the jet age it only had minor incidents and most incidents that would have been fatal were averted like the one that happened on a PAL flight to Japan the flight came from Manila with stopover at Cebu then to Tokyo when a bomb was planted on board the aircraft.
 The bomb exploded whilst the aircraft is already in midair approaching Japan, of the 100 plus passengers on board the 747 one was killed (the person who sat where the bomb was placed).
-The flight crew immediately lost almost all control of the aircraft but they were still able to land. over 2 years agoAnswered by bry12 via WorldNomads.com
+The flight crew immediately lost almost all control of the aircraft but they were still able to land. almost 3 years agoAnswered by bry12 via WorldNomads.com

 Maybe it the Filipino's nature to please it's passengers at all costs.
 I will give you an example.